dxw/playbook/src/working-here/inclusion-diversity-equality.md

 or nationality.
 All prospective employees, regardless of nationality, must be able to produce original documents (such as a passport or birth certificate) before employment starts, to satisfy current immigration legislation.
-The list of acceptable documents is available from the People Team or UK Visas and Immigration.
+The list of acceptable documents is available from the People team or UK Visas and Immigration.

 To ensure that this policy is operating effectively, and to identify groups that